-Moreover, in October 1995, to create a performance-based reward intended to be fully deductible by the Company for Federal income tax purposes as well as serving as an incentive to Mr. Puskar to seek to maximize earnings for the balance of the third quarter and the fourth quarter, the Compensation Committee awarded to him a bonus pursuant to the Executive Bonus Plan of \$100,000 for each \$.01 that earnings for the third and fourth quarter of fiscal 1996 in the aggregate exceeded \$.33 per share, not to exceed \$500,000.
-The Compensation Committee reported that it had selected this benchmark in light of, inter alia, the Company's June, 1995 3:2 stock split, as a result of which \$0.33 per share earnings were equivalent to \$0.50 per share earnings on a pre-split basis.
-However, this benchmark was not met, no bonus was paid to Mr. Puskar for fiscal
+The Compensation Committee did not consider any adjustments to the salary of Milan Puskar, the Company's Chairman and Chief executive Officer, in fiscal 1998, which was continued at the fiscal 1996 level.
+However, in order to create a performance-based reward intended to be fully deductible by the Company for Federal income tax purposes as well as serving as an incentive to Mr. Puskar to seek to maximize earnings for the balance of the fiscal year, in August 1996 the Compensation Committee awarded to him a bonus pursuant to the Executive Bonus Plan of \$50,000 for each \$.005 that earnings for the second, third and fourth quarters of fiscal 1998 in the aggregate exceeded \$.33 per share, not to exceed \$500,000.
+The Compensation Committee reported that it had selected this benchmark in light of numerous factors and considerations, including identified